Study Claims All Humans From a Single Couple

-Several news outlets have reported recent research that indicates humanity sprang from a single human couple.
+Several news outlets have reported research that indicates humanity sprang from a single human couple.
 Does this finding support the biblical account?

 A fascinating story hit some of the newswires this past week.
 The report was picked up by prominent newspapers like The New York Post, The Daily Mail, The Irish Post and The New Zealand Herald.
 The basic story goes like this: